mwangi-george/Statistical-Analysis/regression.md

     ## [1] 2.949239

-This means that the difference between the predicted sales amount and the predicted sales is typically 2.94 dollars.
+This means that the difference between the predicted sales value and the observed sales value is typically 2.94 dollars.

 #### Root Mean Square Error (RMSE)